EarthPol/earthpol.com/docs/mcMMO/McmmoOverview.md

 **Special Ability: Super Breaker:**
 The primary active ability in this skill is Super Breaker.
 When you right-click with a pickaxe to prepare your tool, you’ll have a few seconds to activate the ability by striking a compatible block.
 Once triggered, Super Breaker enables you to instantly mine blocks and significantly increases your chance of receiving extra drops.

-**Special Ability: Blast Mining:**
-For a more explosive approach, Blast Mining allows players to harness TNT as a mining tool.
-By crouching and right-clicking on TNT with a pickaxe, you can remotely detonate it, triggering the ability.
-Blast Mining offers three unique perks: Bigger Bombs expands the blast radius, Demolitions Expert reduces TNT damage taken, and the final perk increases ore yield while reducing debris.

 Together, these abilities make Mining a powerful and efficient skill for resource gathering.